9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ## Parsing a raw PGM file

-For our first try at a parsing function, we\'ll only worry about raw PGM files.
-We\'ll write our PGM parser as a *pure* function.
-It\'s not responsible for obtaining the data to parse, just for the actual parsing.
+For our first try at a parsing function, we'll only worry about raw PGM files.
+We'll write our PGM parser as a *pure* function.
+It's not responsible for obtaining the data to parse, just for the actual parsing.
 This is a common approach in Haskell programs.
 By separating the reading of the data from what we subsequently do with it, we gain flexibility in where we take the data from.

-We\'ll use the `ByteString` type to store our greymap data, because it\'s compact.
+We'll use the `ByteString` type to store our greymap data, because it's compact.
 Since the header of a PGM file is ASCII text, but its body is binary, we import both the text and binary-oriented `ByteString` modules.